 Library History Round Table Awards

-The Phyllis Dain Library History Dissertation Award is presented by the ALA Library History Round Table and named in honor of a library historian widely known as a supportive advisor and mentor as well as a rigorous scholar and thinker.
-It recognizes outstanding dissertations in English in the general area of library history. $500 and a certificate are given for a work that embodies original research on a significant topic relating to the history of libraries.
+The Phyllis Dain Library History Dissertation Award is presented by the ALA Library History Round Table and is named in honor of a library historian widely known as a supportive advisor and mentor as well as a rigorous scholar and thinker.
+It recognizes outstanding dissertations in English in the general area of library history.
+Dissertations must be original research on a significant topic relating to the history of libraries during any period, in any region of the world.
+The author of the selected dissertation will receive a certificate and five hundred dollars.
 The biennial award is given in odd-numbered years.
-Dissertations completed and accepted during the preceding two academic years are eligible; e.g., dissertations from 2012-2013 and 2013-2014 will compete for the award in 2015.
+Dissertations completed and accepted during the preceding two academic years are eligible; e.g., dissertations from 2014-2015 and 2015-2016 will compete for the award in 2017.

 Donald G. Davis Article Award

 The Donald G. Davis Article Award is presented by the Library History Round Table of the American Library Association every second year to recognize the best published article written in English in the field of United States and Canadian library history.
 The award honors Donald G. Davis, longtime professor at the School of Information at the University of Texas and editor of Libraries & Culture (formerly Journal of Library History, Philosophy, and Comparative Librarianship).
 A major contributor to the field, Dr. Davis has authored numerous historical articles, advised many notable Ph.D. dissertations, compiled important bibliographies, and edited both the Encyclopedia of Library History (with Wayne Wiegand) and the Dictionary of American Library Biography, Second Supplement.
 Articles published during the two preceding calendar years are eligible; e.g., articles from 2012 and 2013 may be nominated for the 2014 award.
 The next deadline will be in 2018.